3-1-1-Codeup/project/README.md

 [[Back to top](#top)]
 <details>
   <summary>Click to expand!</summary>
+### Stats Test 1:
 #### Confidence level and alpha value:
 - We established a 95% confidence level through computing the following:
   - alpha = 1 - confidence, therefore alpha is 0.05

-### Stats Test 1:
 - What is the test?
-    -
+    - The test used for this hypothesis testing was the ANOVA test.
 - Why use this test?
-    -
+    - The ANOVA test tests the means between many groups to determine if there is a difference.
 - What is being compared?
+    - The mean of days before or after due for each district.
-    -
+- Question being asked:
-Is there a significant difference between districts for days before or after due date?
+    -Is there a significant difference between districts for days before or after due date?

 #### Hypothesis: